jaeho0718/JHCalendar/README.md

     struct ContentView : View {

-        @StateObject var calendarManager = CalendarManger(start: .startDefault,
+        @StateObject var calendarManager = CalendarManger(mode : .Month,
+                                                          startDate : .startDefault,
-                                                          end: .endDefault,
+                                                          endDate : .endDefault,
-                                                          point: .currentDefault)
+                                                          startPoint : .current)

         var body : some View {
-            JHCalendar(content: { component in
+            JHCalendar(cellHeight : 50) { comp in
                 DefaultCalendarDayView(component: component)
-            })
+            }
             .environmentObject(calendarManager)
         }
     }
 ```

-## Guidline
+## Usage

 - Declare CalendarManager

     - To use JHCalendar,CalendarManager sould be declared. (**Important**)

     ```swift
-        CalendarManger(mode : .Month,start: .startDefault, end: .endDefault, point: .currentDefault)
+        CalendarManger(mode : .Month,startDate: .startDefault, endDate: .endDefault, startPoint: .currentDefault)
     ```
-    - mode : Calendar mode (Month/Week)
+    - mode : Calendar mode (Month/Week) (In macos,only support Month mode)
-    - start : Calendar start page
+    - startDate : Calendar first date
-    - end : Calendar end page
+    - endDate : Calendar last date
-    - point : Calendar start date
+    - startPoint : Calendar start point when view appears.
+    - you can get page info in CalendarManager.page.current

 - Declare JHCalendar

     ```swift
-        JHCalendar(content: { component in
+        JHCalendar(cellHeight : 50) { comp in
             DefaultCalendarDayView(component: component)
-        })
+        }
+        .environmentObject(calendarManager)
     ```

-    - content : The view that will be used to display the days of the week in the calendar. (you can use DefaultCalendarDayView)
+    - content : The view that will be used to display the day content in the calendar. (you can use DefaultCalendarDayView)

-    - component : A structure containing specific information about the days of the week to be displayed.
+    - component : A structure containing specific information about the day.

         ```swift
             struct CalendarComponent {